Rights and Responsibilities of Students

 Records and Files

 Records of committee meetings about particular cases will be kept by the dean of students, who will act as secretary to the committee.
 These records will be kept in a confidential file.
-Only the deputy dean, the cognizant academic dean, the dean of students, and the current chair of the Honor Committee shall have access to them.
+Only the deputy dean for academic programs, the cognizant academic dean, the dean of students, and the current chair of the Honor Committee shall have access to them.
 The cognizant academic dean and the chair will be responsible for passing committee files to the dean of students to ensure the completeness of the committee files kept in the office of the dean of students.

 For each term, the secretary to the committee shall prepare a document entitled “Actions of the Honor Committee Academic Year: 20__ to 20__,” summarizing each case in which the committee saw fit to assess any form of punishment.
 Each summary shall include a description of the offense and the punishment assessed.
 These summaries shall not identify the students involved and so far as possible avoid contextual information that would reveal or encourage speculation about the identity of individual students.
 Honor Committee reports will be posted at the end of the academic year and at the beginning of the fall and spring terms.